rgxcp/GGIntermediate/README.md

 1. mysql2
 2. rspec
+3. simplecov
-3. sinatra
+4. sinatra
-4. sinatra-contrib
+5. sinatra-contrib
-5. thin
+6. thin

 ## How to Use